hamedasgari20/Python-Django-FastAPI-advanced-topics/README.md

 ### Data serialization
 Data serialization is the process of converting structured data into a format that allows sharing or storage of the data in a form that allows recovery of its original structure.
 In Python, there are several built-in modules for data serialization, including **pickle**, **json**, and **marshal**.
+**Note** that the marshal module is not suitable for serializing data that needs to be exchanged between different programming languages or platforms, as the binary format is specific to Python.
+For that purpose, you may want to consider using a different serialization library such as JSON, pickle, or protobuf.

 Here's an example of using the **pickle** module to serialize and deserialize a Python object: